Cereus pedunculatus

-Cereus pedunculatus or the daisy anemone is a species of sea anemone in the family Sagartiidae.
+Cereus pedunculatus, commonly known as the daisy anemone, is a species of sea anemone in the family Sagartiidae.
 It is found in shallow parts of the northeast Atlantic Ocean and in the North Sea and the Mediterranean Sea.
-It is an omnivore, predator and scavenger.
+It functions as an omnivore, predator, and scavenger.

 Description

 Cereus pedunculatus has a base that is sometimes frilled at the edge.
 It is wider than the trunk which is covered with small dots and can be cream, pink, brown or violet.
-The trunk may be stalk-like and up to ten centimetres tall, or shaped more like a trumpet.
-Both these forms can retract back into a squat, tentacle-fringed mound.
-The oral disc may be seven centimetres wide or even wider.
-There are more than 500 short, flaccid tentacles which may be a plain colour, banded or speckled.
+The trunk may be stalk-like and up to ten centimeters tall, or shaped more like a trumpet.
+Both these forms can retract back into a squat, tentacle‑fringed mound.
+The oral disk may be seven centimeters wide or even wider.
+There are more than 500 short, flaccid tentacles which may be a plain color, banded or speckled.

 Distribution and habitat

-Cereus pedunculatus is found in the northeast Atlantic Ocean south to the Azores, in the North Sea and the Mediterranean Sea at depths down to 50 metres.
-It is common round the southern and western coasts of the British Isles.
-It may grow in rock pools, often with the base and column concealed in a crevice, or it may be found in muddy gravel where it is anchored to a stone or other sub-surface object.
+Cereus pedunculatus is found in the northeast Atlantic Ocean south to the Azores, in the North Sea and the Mediterranean Sea at depths down to 50 meters.
+It is common around the southern and western coasts of the British Isles.
+It may grow in rock pools, often with the base and column concealed in a crevice, or it may be found in muddy gravel where it is anchored to a stone or other subsurface object.
 In this case, the tentacles are the only part that project and the whole animal can be withdrawn into the substrate if danger threatens.